topjohnwu/Magisk/docs/guides.md

 2. Existing files can be replaced by files located at the same relative path
 3. Files that correspond to a non-existing file will be ignored

-In order to have additional files which you want to reference in your custom `*.rc` scripts, add them in `overlay.d/sbin`.
+In order to have additional files that you want to reference in your custom `*.rc` scripts, add them in `overlay.d/sbin`.
 The 3 rules above does not apply to everything in this specific folder, as they will directly be copied to Magisk's internal `tmpfs` directory (which used to always be located at `/sbin`).

 Due to changes in Android 11, the `/sbin` folder is no longer guaranteed to exist.
 In that case, Magisk randomly generates the `tmpfs` folder.
 Every occurrence of the pattern `${MAGISKTMP}` in your `*.rc` scripts will be replaced with the Magisk `tmpfs` folder when `magiskinit` injects it into `init.rc`.
 This also works on pre Android 11 devices as `${MAGISKTMP}` will simply be replaced with `/sbin` in this case, so the best practice is to **NEVER** hardcode `/sbin` in your `*.rc` scripts when referencing additional files.